your feet every morning and evening. This is the most important part of your

 Have your feet checked during each office visit.
 Your

-health professional may notice a foot problem you may have missed.
+doctor may notice a foot problem you may have missed.
 Take off

 your shoes and socks while you are waiting in the exam room.
 This will help